tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

     * checkpoint quorum requirements
 * It MUST include the following Checkpoint Parameters Record
     * minimum checkpoint frequency,
-    * committee change rules. (e.g. asset issuer must sign, or a quorum of VNC members, or a whitelist of keys).
+    * minimum quarantine period.
 * It MAY include a `RequirementsForConstitutionChange` record.
 It omitted, the checkpoint parameters and side-chain metadata records are immutable via covenant.
+    * How and when the Constitution UTXO can change.
+    * Quorum required by the [CC],
+    * Proposal period.
     * How and when the Checkpoint Parameters record can change.
-    * How and when the side-chain metadata record can change
+    * How and when the side-chain metadata record can change.
 * It SHOULD include a list of emergency public keys that have signing power if the contract is [abandoned].

-If both the [acceptance period] and [side-chain initialization period] elapses without quorum, the asset owner MAY spend the`ContractConstitution` UTXO back to himself to recover his funds.
+If both the [acceptance period] and [side-chain initialization period] elapses without quorum, the CC MAY spend the`ContractConstitution` UTXO back to himself to recover his funds.

 In this case, the asset issuer MAY try and publish a new contract constitution.